MaazXQureshi/GameSync/README.md

 C - `create_lobby Lobby2 Public NA Competitive`

-This will return a unique lobby identifier, and will be referred to as `C_lobbyid`
+Same as before, this will return the lobby information with a unique lobby identifier (labelled `ID`), and will be referred to as `C_lobbyid` from here on.
+Please replace this in the below commands.

 D - `get_public_lobbies NA`